Xilinx/mlir-aie/tutorials/tutorial-8/README.md

 ```

 This allows us to push and pull data off the cascade ports.
-> This feature is currently not working so we rely instead on external compiled kernel functions to push and pull cascade data in our example desgn
+> This feature is currently not working so we rely instead on external compiled kernel functions to push and pull cascade data in our example design

 ## <ins>Tutorial 8 Lab </ins>